Himanshutomar170/sql-data-analytics-project/README.md

 - Some products need improvement

 ## 📎 License
+🛡️ License
-This project is under the MIT License.
+This project is licensed under the [MIT License](LINCENSE).
+You are free to use, modify, and share this project with proper attribution.

 ## 🔗 Connect with me
 LinkedIn: https://www.linkedin.com/in/YOUR-LINK